Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Methods

-Where $\tau$ is a temperature parameter that controls the sharpness of similarity distribution.
+$s_{ip}$ represents the affinity score of positive $p$ contrasted with an anchor $i$, where $\tau$ is a temperature parameter that controls the sharpness of similarity distribution.
 Minimizing $L_{1}$ is equivalent to maximize the affinity scores between anchors and positives.
 The existence of weight forces the optimized gradient direction to be more biased towards those positive pairs that are geometrically closer.
 Therefore, the neighborhood consensus contrastive learning procedure on the embedding space actually ensures the alignment of the old and new embeddings at the granularity of local clusters.